nosqlgeek/ng-ipadprodemo/README.md

 ... which is entirely developed on the iPad Pro.

-It all started a few weeks ago when I purchased an iPad Pro (11 inch).
+It all started a few weeks ago when I decide to buy an iPad Pro (11 inch).
 The motivation was obviously not to use it as a development machine.
 My current role requires to draw some diagrams and to explain stuff a bit more vizually.
 So the iPad Pro seemed to be a nice device for such a purpose.

 Being a techie, I wondered a bit which kind of development can be done on it and I started to install some tools for experimenting with them: